marionbarker/LoopPatches/README.md

 ```
 curl https://raw.githubusercontent.com/marionbarker/LoopPatches/patches-new-dosing-strategy/LoopWorkspace-add-dosing-strategy.patch | git apply
 ```

 There should be no error messages in response (unless there is an error).
 Make sure you do not see `error: patch failed` at the beginning of a line with various details afterwords.
 Be sure to only paste one time to a fresh download.
 A second paste will show errors.
 To remove this patch, after applying, just replace `git apply` with `git apply --reverse`.

+Once applied, the following submodules with show as having been modified:

+* Loop
+* LoopKit
+* NightscoutService

 #### PATCH NUMBER TWO: